Thorfgin/charactercreator2/README.md

 	=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=

 	DONE:
-	202309		REFACTOR: Major overhaul and seperation of functionality into functions for maintainability
+	20230922	REFACTOR: Major overhaul and seperation of functionality into functions for maintainability
 				UNITTESTING: Added __test__ folder and implemented unittesting on prerequisites
 				SELECT: Upgraded Select to add on an Enter, and blank on Escape
+				bugfixes: several minor bugs in the prerequisites were fixed.

 	20230920	Major upgrade, all extra skills have been added.
 				Several prerequisite checks have been updated.